Contents

 Prologue: The Income Stream that Built Urban India

 I spent a lot of my formative years in Gurgaon and feel like I grew up with the city.
-For readers unfamiliar with Gurgaon, imagine spending your high school years in 1990s Silicon Valley or 2000s Shenzhen.
+For readers unfamiliar with Gurgaon, imagine spending your high school years in Silicon Valley in the 1990s or Shenzhen in the 2000s.
 Every few months a new shopping mall, apartment building or office complex rose up and one could see the city develop in real-time.
 Even though I couldn’t properly articulate why this was happening, the energy and excitement was palpable.

 Gurugram city, Haryana📍 2005 vs 2025